Reviewing Metromile (MILE) and Its Competitors

 |2.35

-Metromile presently has a consensus price target of $4.53, indicating a potential upside of 211.00%.
-As a group, “Fire, marine, & casualty insurance” companies have a potential upside of 4.94%.
-Given Metromile’s higher probable upside, research analysts plainly believe Metromile is more favorable than its rivals.
+Metromile currently has a consensus target price of $4.53, suggesting a potential upside of 207.82%.
+As a group, “Fire, marine, & casualty insurance” companies have a potential upside of 4.80%.
+Given Metromile’s higher probable upside, analysts plainly believe Metromile is more favorable than its peers.

-This table compares Metromile and its rivals’ net margins, return on equity and return on assets.
+Metromile has a beta of 0.28, indicating that its stock price is 72% less volatile than the S&P 500.
+Comparatively, Metromile’s peers have a beta of 0.78, indicating that their average stock price is 22% less volatile than the S&P 500.

 Summary